As far as scrumptious guilty pleasures go, they don’t come much sweeter or more indulgent than donuts.

 In especially poorly dogs these kinds of afflictions can also lead to complications with the pancreas and with urination, and worse still, can evolve into complex, life-threatening diseases.

 Hopefully, it is already apparent to most dog owners that chocolate donuts, donuts with chocolate cream filling or even donuts that have some chocolate sprinkles scattered about on top are entirely off the menu.
-Chocolate is too toxic to dogs to really risk feeding them it, in any form.
+Chocolate is too toxic to dogs to risk feeding them it, in any form.

 It’s hard to tell which donuts this could be in, so tread with caution – keep such treats as plain as possible, or avoid donuts altogether if you’re especially worried.